Botanical Name: Tillandsia cyanea

 Matching the bromeliad care in your home with that of their native rainforest habitat will keep them healthy.

 Tillandsias are epiphytes in their native Ecuador and have small roots, mainly used for anchoring themselves on trees.
 Because the roots don't drink up water, these tree-dwelling plants gather moisture and nutrients through their leaves.
 Misting Pink Quill plant with water and foliar fertilizer will make it feel right at home.

 Plants will bloom when they reach maturity, usually in 2-3 years.
 Like other bromeliads, they'll bloom once then produce offsets.
 Propagating the offsets will allow you to enjoy a collection for many years.

 Water: Spray with water until leaves are thoroughly wet, 2-3 times a week.
 The water that runs off should be enough to wet the roots.
-Do not soak base of plant.
+Do not soak base of the plant, which can cause the flower stem to rot.
 Use rainwater or filtered tap water for misting your bromeliad.
 Soft water contains too much salt and some tap water contains chlorine and fluoride that can leave water spots on foliage.

 Fertilizer: Feed once a month in spring and summer with a foliar fertilizer spray specially made for Tillandsias.

 Propagation: Remove offsets -- called pups -- that grow at the base of the plant when they are at least 3 in (7 cm) tall with a sharp knife and pot shallowly in fresh potting mix.
 They'll take about 3-6 months to root.